mjtrimmings/APCV498_SP22_Team-2/README.md

 # APCV498_SP22_Team-2
-	The project that our team has been assigned to do is a Virtual Reality video presentation for the Colorado River State Historic Park located in Yuma, AZ.
+    This project is a Virtual Reality video presentation for the Colorado River State Historic Park located in Yuma, AZ.
 The stakeholders of the project are Tammy Snook and Brett Frame.
 They would like this video to be uploaded to their website in order to give potential visitors a quick look at the park and its offerings.

 	The immediate customer would be Tammy and Brett with the end customer being the viewer of the website interested in a trip to visit the park.
 The stakeholders are looking for us to produce a quality video